 The telephone interview was the first of a Hamas politburo member in Damascus with an Israeli media outlet.

-Jailed in Israel in the past for orchestrating armed attacks against Israelis, al-Arouri spoke in almost fluent Hebrew.
+Jailed in Israel in the past for orchestrating armed attacks against Israelis, he spoke in almost fluent Hebrew, but with a heavy Arabic accent.